abilalakin/Project-Euler/README.md

 # Project-Euler
-Python solutions to some Project Euler questions
+Python solutions to some Project Euler questions.